mehrankmlf/AdventOfCode2022/README.md

 🎄 Advent of Code 2022 🎄

 Here are my solutions to the [Advent of Code 2022](https://adventofcode.com/2022) puzzles.
 The solutions are written in Swift.
-In this repository you can find my solutions for the puzzles.
+In this repository, you can find my solutions for the puzzles.

 **Challenges**